isomerpages/pmo-nccs/media/press-releases/_posts/2024-03-26-post-Appointment of Singapore's Ambassador for Climate Action.md

 to contribute to global discourse and collective action.
 He will also drive public-private partnerships with local stakeholders, in particular the business community, to help them seize opportunities to succeed in a low-carbon future.
-In addition, Mr Menon will advise NCCS On whole-of-government climate policies and action.</p>
+In addition, Mr Menon will advise NCCS on whole-of-government climate policies and action.</p>
 <p>Climate change is an existential threat to the world.
 Singapore is committed
 to playing its part and has announced to achieve net zero emissions by